OpenNebula/docs/source/administration/virtualization/vcenterg.rst

     SCHED_REQUIREMENTS="NAME=\"devel\""
     VCPU="1"

+.. note:: VM Templates imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within OpenNebula.

 Moreover the same **onevcenter** tool can be used to import existing Networks and distributed vSwitches from the ESX clusters:

 .. code::